topology-tool-kit/ttk-data/docs/index.md

 - a description of the inputs and outputs
 - pointers to the corresponding C++/Python documentation

-This documentation assumes a default TTK installation (with the `pvpython` API support enabled) and that the repository [ttk-data](https://github.com/topology-tool-kit/ttk-data) has been downloaded locally.
+This documentation assumes a default installation of the latest version of TTK (with the `pvpython` API support enabled) and that the repository [ttk-data](https://github.com/topology-tool-kit/ttk-data) has been downloaded locally.

 If you have any questions regarding these examples, please let us know by sending an email to the [TTK user mailing list](mailto:ttk-users@googlegroups.com)!